dqops/dqo/docs/data-sources/aws.md

 This policy provides read only access to all available buckets in the project.
 If you like to limit access you need to create a custom policy and select it here.

-This is achievable by modifying the value the Resource field of a permission to specify path S3 path prefix that permission will work with.
+This is achievable by modifying the value the Resource field of a permission to specify an S3 path prefix that permission will work with.

-E.g: "Resource": "arn:aws:s3:::<bucket_name_here>/*"
+E.g: "Resource": "arn:aws:s3:::&lt;bucket_name_here&gt;/*"

-Abowe allows access all object inside the bucket named <bucket_name_here>.
+Abowe allows access all object inside the bucket named &lt;bucket_name_here&gt;.

 ![Create service account step 2](https://dqops.com/docs/images/data-sources/aws/aws-create-step-2.png){ loading=lazy; width="1200px" }

-Then click the Create user button.
+Then click the **Create user** button.

 ![Create service account step 3](https://dqops.com/docs/images/data-sources/aws/aws-create-step-3.png){ loading=lazy; width="1200px" }

 The service account has been created.
 Now you can generate access key what will be used by DQOps to access files in your bucket.
 Click on the name of the service account.